 If you’re a fan of the Google Webmaster Tools, you might find some errors in your dashboard when clicking the HTML improvement link under “Search appearance”.
 The big problem is that no one can give you the exact solution to fix the duplicate meta descriptions and title tags.

 It happens that the same post appears multiple times, and only one link is working at the time.
 Basically, there are multiple causes for the duplicate meta description and title tags in your blog, each one is different, but the common cases are:

-This is a common issue in WordPress blogs when you publish a post or page and change the title later, WordPress sends the new link to Google for crawling the blog.
+This is a common issue in WordPress blogs, when you publish a post or page and change the title later, WordPress sends the new link to Google for crawling the blog.
 In this case, Google webmaster tools show a duplicate title.

-However, that’s not even an error, you have updated the title and your blog has a single post with that title.
+However, that’s not even an error, you have updated the title and your blog have a single post with that title.
 So what happens with Google?
 It’s simply a matter of time, in a few days, Google will crawl the site again and found the updated title.